Latency Adjustable Transformer Encoder for Language Understanding: Experiments

 \section{Experiments}

-In this section, we implement the proposed method on both BERT\textsubscript{base} and GPT-2 models, delving into the method's effectiveness across various natural language understanding tasks and text generation datasets.
-Towards the conclusion of this section, we delve into the offline-tuning property and conduct an ablation study on the proposed self-attention layer.
+In this section, we implement and evaluate the suggested method on BERT-base, GPT-2, Flan-T5 \cite{chung2024scaling}, Gemma2 \cite{team2024gemma2}, Mistral, and Llama3 \cite{dubey2024llama}, exploring its effectiveness across various natural language understanding tasks, text generation datasets, and instruction-tuning benchmarks.
+Toward the conclusion of this section, we examine the offline-tuning property and conduct an ablation study on the proposed attention layer.